How to write a book introduction is the biggest hurdle for most of the writers I work with.

 The purpose of the introduction for your book is similar.
 You need to hook your reader and keep them interested in your writing.

 However, since it takes much longer to read an entire book, the stakes are higher.
 Your book introduction needs to be even more remarkable, and it’s relevant when you’re researching how to get a book published as well.

 What to put in an introduction?

-Much of the mystery around this topic involves what to put in an introduction.
+Much of the mystery around how to write a book introduction involves what to put in it.

 If you’re vague, will people lose interest?
 If you give away too much information, will people feel overwhelmed?
 How do you find the right balance?